Friday, August 10, 2007

 Noorie

-I was about to ask these questions and the girl coincidently asked the same, "Are u serious?
-Do people listen to what you say?"
+“Are you serious?
+Do people actually listen to what you say?”

 29 comments: